paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-027-ocean-dumping.md

     (iii) shall not be subject to State matching requirements under such title.

-(4) **Deposits into Treasury as offsetting collections** — Amounts of fees and penalties paid to the Administrator pursuant to subsection (b)(2)(B) or (d)(2)(B) of this section which are used by an agency in accordance with paragraph (1) shall be deposited into the Treasury as offsetting collections of the agency.
+(4) **Deposits into Treasury as offsetting collections** — Amounts of fees and penalties paid to the Administrator pursuant to subsection (b)(2)(B) or (d)(2)(B) which are used by an agency in accordance with paragraph (1) shall be deposited into the Treasury as offsetting collections of the agency.

 **(g) Enforcement**

-(1) **In general** — Whenever, on the basis of any information available, the Administrator finds that a person is dumping or transporting sewage sludge or industrial waste in violation of subsection (a)(1) of this section, the Administrator shall issue an order requiring such person to terminate such dumping or transporting (as applicable) until such person—
+(1) **In general** — Whenever, on the basis of any information available, the Administrator finds that a person is dumping or transporting sewage sludge or industrial waste in violation of subsection (a)(1), the Administrator shall issue an order requiring such person to terminate such dumping or transporting (as applicable) until such person—

-  (A) enters into a compliance agreement or an enforcement agreement under subsection (c) of this section; and
+  (A) enters into a compliance agreement or an enforcement agreement under subsection (c); and

   (B) obtains a permit under [section 1412 of this title](./chapter-027-ocean-dumping.md#section-1412) which authorizes such dumping or transporting.